BestJuly/IEICE_English_tex_template/readme.md

 then, this template is what you need.

 ## Usage
-This part is the same as Japanese tex template, which require `ptex2pdf` to compile.
+### VSCode with LaTeX Workshop

-If you are using **VSCode** with **LaTeX Workshop**, you can add the following settings in your `settings.json` file.
+This part is the same as Japanese tex template, which requires `ptex2pdf` to compile.
+You can add the following settings in your `settings.json` file.
 ```
 "latex-workshop.latex.tools": [
     {